CT's Historic Gardens Day 2025

 Webb Deane Stevens Museum

-Join us at the Webb Deane Stevens Museum (211 Main Street, Wethersfield, CT 06109) 12-4pm for complimentary refreshments, guided tours of the Amy Cogswell Colonial Revival Garden, and a free garden talk with Webb Dean Stevens' Head Gardener Peter Winne at 1 pm.
-CT's Historic Gardens Day guests will save $1 off the price of regular museum admission for guided historic house tours and exhibitions in the Holcombe Education Center.
+Join us at the Webb Deane Stevens Museum (211 Main Street, Wethersfield, CT 06109) 10am-4pm for complimentary refreshments and guided tours of the Amy Cogswell Colonial Revival Garden.
+At 10am, enjoy a nourishing yoga practice on the lawn, led by our friends at Soulshine yoga.
+Hear a free garden talk with Webb Dean Stevens' Head Gardener Peter Winne at 1 pm.

-Weir Farm National Historic Park
+Weir Farm National Historical Park